meteorhacks/flow-components/README.md

 });
 ~~~

-## Block Helpers
+## Content Blocks

-We can use block helpers to write nested components.
-Here's an example for a loading component.
+We can use content blocks to write nested components.
+Here's an example for a loading component which uses content blocks.

 ~~~html
 {{#render component="loading" loaded=stateFn$loaded }}